Frequently Asked Questions

 For reliable international connectivity, always normalize phone numbers to the E.164 format (+690XXXXXXX) in your applications.
 This ensures compatibility with global telecommunications standards.

-This code snippet provides a regular expression that checks for the correct country code, initial digits based on service type and atoll, and the appropriate length of the local number.
-Remember to test your validation against various valid and invalid inputs to ensure its robustness.
+This code snippet checks for the correct country code, initial digits based on service type and atoll, and the appropriate length of the local number.
+Test your validation against various valid and invalid inputs to ensure robustness.

 Geographic Routing Logic